SUtengda/angular-starter/README.md

-# Angular scss starter
+# Angular starter

-This starter allows to begin a new app using Angular 15.
+This angular starter allows to begin a new app using Angular 15.

 This project was angular starter generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.